 For now, just leave them behind you.
 You can always revisit it another day, if you really want to.

 Your biggest time suck?
 Ditch it or delegate.
 Yes, it really is that simple.
 If you truly can’t do either of those things, then you need to find a way to make yourself or the task more efficient.
 But we vote for ditch or delegate!

 Your least successful product or service?
 That’s a bit more tricky.
 Instinctively, having got this far into this post you may already be leaning towards getting rid of it, but we suggest at the moment you put it on the back burner.

 Don’t be too hasty – after all with some tweaking, or improved marketing, it could turn into a very profitable part of your business.
 But don’t worry about that right now, just put it on hold.

 To summarise: Ditch or park all those parts of the past business year you’d rather forget.
 That’s part of your business plan for next year.

 And on to what went well:

-Take a look at all the stuff you did well in the previous business year – all the questions you answered from the previous blog post.
 In essence, you are going to do more of that in the next year.

 But when looking at your best customer, supplier or lead generator, you need to know why they are the best.
 Is it because they are easy to deal with, the most profitable, generate the most business for you?
-What you are really trying to do here, is identify the DNA of this success.
+What you are really trying to do here, is identifying the DNA of this success.

 And the reason?